leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: Crowdsourcing: CrowdFlower platform, 3 annotators per tweet.
-Gold standard, to test Crowdsource workers, created by two annotators annotating tweets & then an expert, 3rd annotator, intervening in cases of disagreement.
-* Annotation agreement: Not given
 * Reference: Fersini, E., Rosso, P. and Anzovino, M., 2018.
 Overview of the Task on Automatic Misogyny Identification at IberEval 2018.
 In: Proceedings of the Third Workshop on Evaluation of Human Language Technologies for Iberian Languages (IberEval 2018).

 __14. CONAN - COunter NArratives through Nichesourcing: a Multilingual Dataset of Responses to Fight Online Hate Speech (English)__